ifperalta/BugTracker/README.md

 - Installation

 ## Architecture
-The app is built using the Model-View-Controller (MVC) pattern.
-The frontend is built using Bootstrap CSS.
+The app is built using the Model-View-Controller (MVC) pattern and the frontend is built using Bootstrap CSS.

-## Features
-The main feature of this app is project tracking and task distribution.
-It supports multiple users with different roles.

 ## Backend
 The backend code is divided into three directories: